 Questioning tank terminal emergency response preparedness

 Tank terminals use the SDS as a first source of information to review the hazards of a product.
 Looking at one SDS in isolation does not provide sufficient information for incidents involving multiple products.
 Handling an incident will become challenging when various products start reacting with each other.
-A chemical can react with other commodities, but also with the road surface, or rainwater, for example.
+A chemical can react with other commodities, the road surface or rainwater, for example.

 Many tank farms show confidence in their emergency response preparedness since incidents would happen within the boundaries of the site.
 But what if the incident is moving outside those boundaries?
-Through a spill at the jetty in the sea, or vapours or smoke forming a hazardous cloud, for example.
+That could be through a spill at the jetty in the sea or vapors or smoke forming a hazardous cloud, for example.
 How to handle an accident involving a toxic cloud moving away from the tank terminal to a nearby village?
-Or how to handle a spillage going into the drinking water supply?
-Also, parcel tankers berthing at a tank farm could have more than 10 different commodities on board.
+Or how to deal with a spillage going into the drinking water supply?
+Also, parcel tankers berthing at a tank farm could have more than ten different commodities on board.
 Are these products known to the terminal operator?
 Tank terminal operators also rely on emergency services to assist during incidents.
-But what would happen if the site is cut-off.
+But what would happen if the site is not accessible.

 Reporting supply chain disruptions

 A crisis is a sudden event, the scale of which poses a threat to the image of products and companies.
 There is a potential risk to the safety of individuals and the environment with a high chance of negative media attention.
 Effective notification enables operators to react quickly and take key steps, such as alerting the crisis management team and initiating business continuity arrangements.